Last Updated: 30th December, 2020

 Now this is not to say vulnerabilities don’t exist.
 According to a Q2 2016 study by Sucuri, a multi-platform security company, WordPress continues to lead the infected websites they worked on (at 74%).
 And the top three plugins affecting that platform are still Gravity Forms, TimThumb, and RevSlider.
 This is however down quite a bit from Q1 2016.

 WordPress powers over 52% of all blog on the internet, and with hundreds of thousands of theme and plugin combinations out there, it is not surprising that vulnerabilities exist and are constantly being discovered.
 However, there is also a great community around the WordPress platform, to ensure these things get patched ASAP.
 The WordPress security team is made up of approximately 25 experts including lead developers and security researchers — about half are employees of Automattic and a number work in the web security field.

-Check out some of the different types of WordPress security vulnerabilities below.
+Check out some of the different types of WordPress Security Checklist vulnerabilities below.